 WyoTech is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
-This school is one of multiple campuses owned by Zenith Education Group.
+These schools are part of multiple campuses owned by Zenith Education Group.
 For further information on ACCSC, please contact them at 2101 Wilson Blvd., Suite 302, Arlington, VA, or call 703-247-4212, or visit their website at www.accsc.org.